 Books make great gifts!
-If you’ve got a long list of people to buy for this holiday season and no idea what to get them, here are a few suggestions from books I enjoyed this year, plus a sneak peak to a special free offer at the end.
+If you’ve got a long list of people to buy for this holiday season and no idea what to get them, here are a few suggestions from books I enjoyed this year.

 12 Recommended Books of the Year